allegroai/clearml-docs/docs/guides/pipeline/pipeline_controller.md

 ## WebApp

-When the experiment is executed, the terminal returns the task ID, and links to the pipeline controller task page and pipeline page.
+When the experiment is executed, the console output displays the task ID, and links to the pipeline controller task page and pipeline page.

 ```